 - SPIN Selling by Neil Rackham is another good one.
 It lends itself to our sales process.

 - We both also highly recommend working with sales trainer John Martinez.
-You can get in on an incredible discount deal he’s offering by clicking on THIS LINK.

 You owe it to yourself to give this life everything you’ve got.
 It’s such a crime to just get by.
 God gave you so many tools, opportunities, resources, creativity, talent, intelligence, awareness, and so much more, so use it.
 Create the life you want.
 Give it your all and make this life count.
 You will never regret it.”